JuqiangJ/language_maps/README.md

 ### Example

-The picture below contains some of the languages in mapped with R and Leaflet.
+The picture below shows some of the languages mapped with R and Leaflet.
 Ideally the different use cases of these files would also be linked here, especially in order to be able to reuse R and JavaScript code.

 ![example image](https://raw.githubusercontent.com/nikopartanen/language_maps/master/example_leaflet.png)